andbluedev/Twitter-Clone-ML-Moderator/python-ml-service/README.md

 python receive.py
 ```

-Open a second command line console And then call the send file :
+Open a second command line console and then call the send file :

 ```bash
 python send.py